-(a) Summary of General Responsibilities: There shall be an Economic Development Commission which will seek to implement orderly and planned economic development while always keeping in mind the character of the Town.

-- (1) The Commission shall be composed of nine members - (2) The term of office shall be three years.
+- (a) Summary of General Responsibilities: There shall be an Economic Development Commission which will seek to implement orderly and planned economic development while always keeping in mind the character of the Town. - (b) Membership and Terms: - (1) The Commission shall be composed of nine members - (2) The term of office shall be three years.